 Described as the ‘High Priestess of Harmony,’ whose creative writing has ‘enjoyed exceptional public approbation,’ Xenia Hanusiak enjoys one of the most diverse lives experienced by artists today.
 As an opera singer, writer, cultural commentator, curator and festival director Xenia contributes to the stage, the page and the intervals in between.

 Xenia creates and directs international festivals and curates art projects.
-Her next global festival "Songlines for a New World" will debut for the 2018 Spring Revolution Festival at the visionary National Sawdust in New York.
-Previous projects include: A thousand doors, a thousand windows (Sydney, Melbourne, Adelaide, Venice, Boston, Florence, Singapore, Beijing), MADE IN CHINA (Beijing Music Festival), Earth Songs (Korea, Sydney, Melbourne) and The Garden of Joy and Sorrow, (Melbourne International Arts Festival).
+In 2018 "Songlines for a New World" made its world tour debut at Spring Revolution Festival at the visionary National Sawdust in New York.
+Previous projects include: A thousand doors, a thousand windows (Sydney, Melbourne, Adelaide, Venice, Boston, Florence, Singapore, Beijing), MADE IN CHINA (Beijing Music Festival), Earth Songs (Korea, Sydney, Melbourne) and The Garden of Joy and Sorrow (Melbourne International Arts Festival).

-Xenia is currently a music and opera critic for the London Financial Times, The Log Journal (National Sawdust), Music and Literature, (USA), Arts and International Affairs, Choir and Organ (UK) La Scena Musicale (Canada) in addition to literary and scholarly journals.
+As a culture critic Xenia is published by the London Financial Times, The Log Journal (National Sawdust), Music and Literature, Musical America, Classical Voice (USA), Arts and International Affairs, Choir and Organ (UK) and La Scena Musicale (Canada), in addition to literary and scholarly journals.